rybalkinsd/kohttp/README.md

     A Request Logging Interceptor.

     Parameters:
-    1.  `strategy: LoggingStrategy = HttpLoggingStrategy()`:  logging options (format type ... etc).
-(HttpLoggingStrategy: http request format / CurlLoggingStrategy: curl command format)
+    1.  `strategy: LoggingStrategy = HttpLoggingStrategy()`:  Formatting strategy: CURL / HTTP
     2.  `log: (String) -> Unit = ::println`:  function as a parameter to consume the log message.
 It defaults to `println`.
 Logs Request body when present.

     Usage: